Beckenham: Governance

 The Municipal Borough of Beckenham came into being in 1935.
 It took over from what had been, since 1894, Beckenham Urban District Council and included parts of Hayes and West Wickham, previously part of Bromley Rural District Council.
 The new Borough status reflected the growth of Beckenham in less than fifty years.

 Prior to 1965, Beckenham was part of the administrative county of Kent.
 In 1965, as part of the creation of the Greater London Council, the Borough council was disbanded and Beckenham came under control of the newly constituted London Borough of Bromley.
 Councillors represent various parts of the Borough of Beckenham.
 Beckenham Town Centre Management coordinates business interests in the town.
 Since 2022, the Beckenham Town and Copers Cope ward has elected three councillors to Bromley London Borough Council.

 Geography

 The "Bowie Bandstand" in Croydon Road Recreation Ground, site of one of musician David Bowie's earliest public performances; it is now Grade II listed.

 Beckenham lies 1.7 mi west of Bromley and 3.8 mi north-east of Croydon.

 The original village of Beckenham was a cluster of development surrounded by the lands of a series of manorial estates: Beckenham, Foxgrove, Kelsey, Langley and Kent House Farm with their mansions, halls and Parks.

 The parish boundary has changed over time but extended from Crystal Palace Park to Bromley and Lewisham to West Wickham.

 The River Ravensbourne flows northwards at the eastern side of the town, towards its confluence with the River Thames forming an eastern boundary with Bromley.
-A small stream, the River Beck (sometimes referred to as the Hawkesbrook), passes through the town before joining the Ravensbourne via the Pool River further north near Catfod.
+A small stream, the River Beck (sometimes referred to as the Hawkesbrook), passes through the town before joining the Ravensbourne via the Pool River further north near Catford.